Damon Huard: Miami Dolphins

 After spending the 1996 season out of football, Huard signed with the Miami Dolphins on April 24, 1997.
 He was released during final cuts on August 24, but was re-signed to the team's practice squad two days later.
 He was promoted to the active roster on September 6 and spent the remainder of the season as the Dolphins' third quarterback.
-Following the season, Huard played in NFL Europe for the Frankfurt Galaxy.
-In 1998, Huard saw action in two games for the Dolphins as a reserve, while acting as the team's third quarterback in eight games.
+After the season, Huard played in NFL Europe for the Frankfurt Galaxy.
+In 1998, Huard played in two games for the Dolphins as a reserve, while acting as the team's third quarterback in eight games.
 He finished the season six-of-nine for 85 yards and an interception.

-Huard began the 1999 season as the Dolphins' holder on the field goal unit, but following an injury to starter Dan Marino, in the future Hall of Famer's final season, Huard started his first NFL game on October 24 after replacing Marino on October 17.
+Huard began the 1999 season as the Dolphins' holder on the field goal unit, but after an injury to starter Dan Marino, in the future Hall of Famer's final season, Huard started his first NFL game on October 24 after replacing Marino on October 17.
 He won his first three games that he started, tying a Dolphins record set by Earl Morrall in 1972.
 Huard posted a 4–1 record before Marino returned in November, finishing the regular season with eight touchdowns, four interceptions, and 1,288 passing yards.
-Huard also saw time in the playoffs, replacing Marino for the second half of a 62–7 loss to the Jacksonville Jaguars.
+Huard also played in the playoffs, replacing Marino for the second half of a 62–7 loss to the Jacksonville Jaguars.
 Several weeks earlier on December 3, he signed a two-year contract extension with the Dolphins.

 Despite Huard's performance in 1999, Jay Fiedler was signed to be the Dolphins' starter in 2000.
-Huard started one game in Fiedler's place, a 17–14 win over the Colts on November 26.
-On that day, Damon and his brother Brock became the NFL's first set of brothers to start at QB on the same weekend in league history.
+Huard started a game in Fiedler's place, a 17–14 win over the Colts on November 26, 2000.
+On the same day, Damon and his brother Brock became the NFL's first set of brothers to start at qb on the same weekend in league history.
 Damon made his only start that year against the Colts, while Brock started against the Denver Broncos for the Seahawks.